-Saudi Arabia accepts the AMS and APHIS Certificates for U.S. dairy product exports.
+Saudi Arabia accepts VS-16-4 certificates issued by veterinarians working for APHIS Veterinary Services (VS) for U.S. dairy product exports.

 Veterinary Certificate

 An exporting country government veterinary inspector's declaration that the exporting country is free of foot-and-mouth disease, anthrax, rinderpest and all the other diseases on the "Office International des Epizooties" (OIE.) list A to which the bovine species is susceptible.
 It addition, it must state that milk is derived from cows in which BSE has not been officially identified at the time of collection and that bovine herds are subject to official control and official brucellosis and buberculin testing.
 It further states that bovine herds were not fed with protein derived from animal ruminant and the exporting country is free of ezootic bovine leucosis.